Connect with SSH to your machine and execute next command

 sudo dpkg-reconfigure keyboard-configuration

-Now, we will configure the timezone
+Now, we will configure the timezone, with this command:

 sudo dpkg-reconfigure tzdata